 Integrity in OSINT

-Having a foundational understanding to avoid self exposure.
+Having a foundational understanding to avoid self exposure and stay on track.

 Understanding Passive vs. Active OSINT